top of page

 *Not all tools will have shortcuts, but these, along with the tools and toolsets, can be edited using the Model Editor.
 Please refer to the Model Editor Manual for further instruction on this.

 Once you left-click to add the second pole, the focus of the map shifts to the new pole.
 You can see a yellow highlight or halo around the location the drawing action will start from.
 Because the aerial tool was used, the connection_type attribute on the connection between the poles is automatically set to aerial.
 You can click on the connection at any time to change the connection_type if needed.
-You can also hold a left-click on the poles to move them.
+You can also hold a left-click on the placed poles to move them.
 Releasing the click will set the position on the map.

 When you are done using a specific mapping tool, you can switch to another tool using the new tool's shortcut or clicking the new tool within the toolset on the right side of the page.